 Building for Accessibility: How to Make Sure Everyone Can Use Your Store

 As developers and online store owners, we often treat accessibility as a bonus.
 But it’s really a requirement!
 Each piece of a website build should be considered from the perspective of all site visitors, no matter their age, capabilities, or impairments.
-After all, it’s important that everyone can easily use your store and purchase your products.
+After all, the best ecommerce website design examples clearly know it’s important that everyone can easily use your store and purchase your products.

 When it comes down to it, accessible content is defined as: